Little Tich: Last years and death

 By 1920, relations between Little Tich and Winifred's parents had improved and they welcomed him into the family.
 Despite renting a new, six-room flat in Marylebone for his daughter and mistress, the comedian was now finding it increasingly difficult to support Winifred, Mary and Julia on his earnings as the years of generosity had drastically depleted his savings.
 His annual income in 1921 and 1922 had topped £9,750 but had dropped to £3,743 by 1923.
 In 1925 he earned £6,300 but this fell the following year to just £2,100.

 Worried by the drastic reduction in pay, he reduced Julia's payments, which angered her family.
 Another money-saving plan was to stop renting properties in London and secure a mortgage on a small house instead.
-To avoid speculation about his affair with Winifred, he decided to remain at Bedford Court Mansions, and bought a newly built house in Shirehall Park, Hendon, North-West London in September 1925 for Winifred and Mary to move into.
+To avoid speculation about his affair with Winifred, he decided to remain at Bedford Court Mansions, and bought a newly built house in Shirehall Park, Hendon, Northwest London in September 1925 for Winifred and Mary to move into.
 Soon after, he embarked on a successful tour of Europe which culminated at Christmas the same year.
 He returned to London and took part in a Christmas benefit at the London Coliseum, where he performed the Big-Boot Dance.
 The performance was by then proving too strenuous for the 58-year-old comedian, and he decided to retire it that year.

 On the morning of 7 January 1926, Julia Relph died of a cerebral haemorrhage in the flat which Little Tich had rented for her.
 Despite their estrangement, the comedian was distraught at her death and spent two nights at the apartment with her corpse.
 A few days later, he moved in with Winifred where he arranged his wife's funeral, staying in the spare bedroom as a "house guest".
 He made frequent visits back to Bedford Court Mansions to organise Julia's paperwork and discovered that his wife had been having an affair with his friend Emile Footgers and that she was ten years older than she had led her husband to believe.
 Little Tich also found that she had used his money to buy a house in Golders Green as a future investment for Paul's daughter Constance, (Note: Constance Julia Davies Relph was born in 1911.
 She was the daughter of Paul and his first wife Gilda Relph Nicholas (1885–1954), a music hall dancer from Manchester.
 At the time of Constance's birth, Paul was on friendly terms with his stepmother Julia, but the relationship deteriorated in later years.
 Constance was estranged from her father, who left home when she was four years old.
 Gilda chose ambition over motherhood, and left Constance in the care of Julia who, in effect, became her mother in proxy.) and that his wife had participated in a secret scam to blackmail the comedian out of large quantities of cash.
 Despite the revelations, Little Tich mourned deeply for his wife and spoke fondly of her for the rest of his life.